voken1/docs/contributing/donate.rst

 Your purchase or donation will help us continue to deepen our development and upgrade the open ecosystem.

-You can participate in :ref:`presale`, or donate with crypto-currency ETH to the following address:
+You can participate in :ref:`sale`, or donate with crypto-currency ETH to the following address: